GenXProject/GenX.jl/docs/src/maintenance.md

 ## Outputs produced
 If at least one plant has `MAINT=1`, a file `maint_down.csv` will be written listing how many plants are down for maintenance in each timestep.

+## Notes on mathematical formulation
+The formulation of the maintenance state is very similar to the formulation of unit commitment.

+There is a variable called something like `vMSHUT` which is analogous to `vSTART` and controls the start of the maintenance period.
+There is another variable called something like `vMDOWN` analogous to `vCOMMIT` which controls the maintenance status in any hour.

+A constraint ensures that the value of `vMDOWN` in any hour is always more than the number of `vMSHUT`s in the previous `Maintenance_Duration` hours.

+Another constraint ensures that the number of plants committed (`vCOMMIT`) at any one time plus the number of plants under maintenance (`vMDOWN`) is less than the total number of plants.

 ## Developer note: adding maintenance to a resource
 The maintenance formulation is applied on a per-resource basis, by calling the function `maintenance_formulation!`.

 ```@docs
 GenX.maintenance_formulation!
 ```